meain/yap/README.md

 *Btw, the word yap loosely translates to "do it" in Turkish.*

 > [!WARNING]
-> This package is still in its early stages and may have bugs or
+> This package is in very early stages of development.
+I'm still
-> issues.
-Please report any problems you encounter.
-Also the Anthropic
+> squashing bugs and figuring out the best interface.
+If you have any
-> support is untested (they somehow don't like any of my cards).
+> suggestions or feedback, please let me know.

 https://github.com/user-attachments/assets/b947e1e5-8d34-4dbc-aacd-20a06beb74c7